raspberrypilearning/quest-seeker/en/step_3.md

 --- /collapse ---

-**Tip:** If all of your collectables, followers or rewards are to look and act in the same way, make sure you add all your effects before duplicating the first GameObject.
+**Tip:** If all of your collectables, followers, or rewards will look and act in the same way, make sure you add all your effects before duplicating the first GameObject.

 --- /task ---

 ### Controlling the quest

-Set up the quest using initial visibility, trigger reactions and tracking of quest states.
+Set up the quest using initial visibility, trigger reactions, and tracking of quest states.

 --- task ---